davidelng/learn_kubernetes/README.md

 We can scale an application at container level or at pod level (having multiple containers in a pod and multiple pods).

+## Namespaces

+Namespace are useful to keep everything organized, every kubernetes object must have a unique name in its namespace, but names can be reused in different namespaces.
+The kube-system is the kubernetes namespace, we've been working in the default one.

 ## Commands used

 ## Kubectl